 The Spatial Planning and Land Use Management Act (Act 16 of 2013)(SPLUMA) brought about a new planning system which was implemented on 1 July 2015.
+The SPLUMA replaced the old 1985 Ordinance that was found to be unconstitutional.
 The most far-reaching changes are the following:

-- Municipalities regulate their own planning function within the legislative framework (SPLUMA) set by National Government. - Municipalities had to establish a Municipal Planning Tribunal (MPT) in order to determine land use and development applications. - Municipalities must adopt a single land use scheme within five years.
+- Municipalities needed to regulate their own planning function within the legislative framework (SPLUMA) set by National Government.
+To this end the Witzenberg Land Use Planning By-Law was approved by Council and gazetted on 21 August 2015. - Municipalities had to establish a Municipal Planning Tribunal (MPT) in order to determine land use and development applications.
+Witzenberg Council appointed the MPT members on 26 November 2015, consisting of 5 members; 3 internal and 2 external.

-- The executive authority of the municipality is the appeal authority. - Developments that will have an effect on provincial planning and agriculture will also need approval from the Provincial Department of Environmental Affairs and Development Planning.
+- Municipalities must adopt a single land use scheme within five years of implementation of the SPLUMA. - The executive authority of the municipality is the appeal authority. - Developments that will have an effect on provincial planning and agriculture will also need approval from the Provincial Department of Environmental Affairs and Development Planning.